 Ready to put your understanding to the test?
 Answer these interactive questions to solidify your grasp of control flow concepts:

-1. What happens if the condition in an if statement is always False?
+if statement is always False?
 (Choose an answer and click “Submit” to see the explanation)

-2. How does a for loop differ from a while loop?
+if statement is always executed.else block automatically.for loop differ from a while loop?
 (Choose an answer and click “Submit” to see the explanation)

-• A. for loops iterate over a fixed sequence, while while loops continue based on a condition.
-(Correct!)
+for loops iterate over a fixed sequence, while while loops continue based on a condition.
+(Correct!)for loops are always faster than while loops.break statement within a loop?
+(Choose an answer and click “Submit” to see the explanation)

 Challenge Yourself: Real-World Applications of Control Flow